marcel-licence/esp32_basic_synth/README.md

 ---
 The project has been tested on
 - ESP32 Audio Kit V2.2 (using ESP32-A1S)
-- ESP32 DEVKIT - DOIT
+- ESP32 DEVKIT - DOIT (actually only supporting esp32\1.0.4 library)

 # ESP32 Audio Kit V2.2
 To compile set board to: ESP32 Dev Module